 .

-This zoom debuted in 1996 as the kit lens for the EOS IXE/IX (APS) and was a popular lens into the new millennium.
+This zoom debuted in 1996 as the kit lens for the EOS IXE/IX (APS), and was popular into the new millennium.
 It was discontinued in 2009.
-In 1996 this zoom was unique inasmuch as the range encompassed a true wide angle, 24 mm, to short telephoto, 85 mm.
-During the 1990s most of Canon's "normal" zooms started at 28 mm.
-Not too long before that 35 mm was the norm.
+In 1996, this lens was unique inasmuch as the range encompassed a true wide angle, 24 mm, to short telephoto, 85 mm.
+During the 1990s, most of Canon's normal coverage zooms started at 28 mm.
+Not too long before that, 35 mm was the norm.

 Point Wilson WA | EOS 10D and EF 24-85 3.5-4.5 USM